Natural disasters and civil emergencies

 Natural disasters such as earthquakes, volcanic eruptions, floods, forest fires, hurricanes, typhoons, tornadoes and drought may affect your safety, as well as services and transportation, when you are travelling.
 Visit the Humanitarian Early Warning Service website for details.

 Follow the advice of local authorities, keep a low profile and maintain close contact with your family to inform them of your situation.
 Prepare a basic emergency kit so that you will be prepared to be self-sufficient for at least 72 hours.
-You should carry information on how to contact Foreign Affairs and International Trade Canada’s Emergency Watch and Response Centre, which operates 24 hours a day and accepts collect calls from Canadians overseas.
+You should carry information on how to contact Foreign Affairs, Trade and Development Canada’s Emergency Watch and Response Centre, which operates 24 hours a day and accepts collect calls from Canadians overseas.
 You should confirm your travel arrangements before you leave the country.